 In the past, it was common practice for the architect or engineer under the contract to be appointed as arbitrator1.
 Nowadays such an appointment is very unusual.
 Where the reference is to an independent arbitrator, an arbitration clause will generally be given a wide construction2.

 A judge of the Technology and Construction Court ('TCC') (previously an Official Referee3) may, if in all the circumstances he thinks fit, accept appointment as a sole arbitrator or as an umpire by or by virtue of an arbitration agreement4.
-Judges of the TCC may accept appointments as sole arbitrators or umpires pursuant to these
+Judges of the TCC may accept appointments as sole

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.